okohll/abdocs/content/docs/views/options.md

 Caching is implemented using [materialized views](https://en.wikipedia.org/wiki/Materialized_view).

-> If you find a view is slow, feel free to [contact us](https://agilechilli.com/contact-us/) for support before trying options like caching, there are many other targetted options we can look at first, such as adding indexes.
+> If you find a view is slow, feel free to [contact us](https://agilechilli.com/contact-us/) for support before trying options like caching, there are many other targeted options we can look at first, such as adding indexes.